yanbog1212/moofed/README.md

 > [!IMPORTANT]
 > Moofed is not an official tool of [VanMoof B.V](https://vanmoof.com).
 This Node.js tool makes certain features of the bike accessible which may be illegal to use in certain jurisdictions.
 As this tool hasn&apos;t reached an official stable version some features are not yet available or may not working as expected.

+## 📱 Website

+Visit our website at [moofed.lucasnijssen.nl](https://moofed.lucasnijssen.nl) for more information and documentation.
+The website features:

+- 🤔 Frequently asked questions
+- 🔧 Troubleshooting guides
+- 📱 Mobile-friendly interface
+- 🔄 Latest updates and news

 ## ✨ Features